-First, sometimes is erasing a mask easier or faster then brushing it.
-Second, it is a great way to apply a Preset/Style or other adjustment on top of base adjustments at the Background layer.
+First, sometimes erasing a mask is easier or faster than brushing it.
+Second, it is a great way to apply a Preset/Style or another adjustment on top of base adjustments at the Background layer.
 You can easily switch the Layer on and off to enable or disable the effect.

-You could do as much adjustments on a Filled Layer and leave the Background layer for Crop and so on.
+You could do as many adjustments on a Filled Layer and leave the Background layer for Crop and so on.
 Toggling the Layer gives you a before/after effect.

 You find the New Empty Layer and New Filled Layer in the Layers tool when you long-click on the ‘+’ symbol.

 From the Action menu of the Layers tool, you find a new Clear Layer command, that complements the existing Invert Mask and Fill Mask commands.
 As the name says the Clear Layer command removes the mask but keeps the Layer.